bhuvhi/ngx-extended-pdf-viewer-dist/README.md

 - Responsive design that even includes your custom toolbars
 - Color theming

-Not to mention the ability to display PDF files, running on a customized version of Mozilla's pdf.js 4.0.269, released in late November 2023.
+Not to mention the ability to display PDF files, running on a customized version of Mozilla's pdf.js 3.10, released in late August 2023.

 ## Alternatives